T-Joseph-Kim/WADFilesystem/README.md

   - Linux Terminal
   - A standard C++ compiler (e.g., g++).
 - Build Instructions:

+## wad,tar,gz
+Extract this file to get the above folders "wadfs" and "wad".
+Or just use the given folders.
   - Navigate to the libWad and wadfs directories and run make to compile library and FUSE Dameon.